Trump to visit North Carolina to survey Florence impact

 White House press secretary Sarah Sanders on Tuesday confirmed Trump’s travel plans to North Carolina, which bore the brunt of the powerful storm.

 Days after the hurricane rolled through, the region is dealing with massive flooding.
-In Wilmington, residents lined up by the hundreds for free food, water and tarps while officials opened up to the public two routes that had previously been impassable.
+In Wilmington, residents lined up by the hundreds for free food, water and tarps while officials managed to open a second route into the surrounded city.

 Florence is being blamed for at least 34 deaths in three states.